AdesisNetlife/authrc/README.md

 - Secure (encrypted passwords with solid symmetric ciphers)
 - Full URI/URL/URN supporting any network resource type
 - Resource matching based on regular expressions or string matching
-- Any applications can easly support it
+- Any type of application can easily support it
 - Platform independent

 # Specification